Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 ## Structures in MPI

-Structures, commonly known as structs, are custom datatypes which cotain multiple variables of different types.
-Some common use cases of structs, in scientific code, include grouping together constants or global variables, or are used to represent a physical thing, such as a particle, or something more abstract like a cell on a simulation grid.
+Structures, commonly known as structs, are custom datatypes which contain multiple variables of (usually) different types.
+Some common use cases of structs, in scientific code, include grouping together constants or global variables, or they are used to represent a physical thing, such as a particle, or something more abstract like a cell on a simulation grid.
 When we use structs, we can write clearer, more concise and better structured code.

-To communicate a struct, we need to define a derived datatype to tell MPI how understand the memory layout of the struct.
-This is just like how we had to create a a derived type to describe a vector earlier.
-For a struct, we use `MPI_Type_create_struct()`,
+To communicate a struct, we need to define a derived datatype which tells MPI about the layout of the struct in memory.
+Instead of `MPI_Type_create_vector()`, for a struct, we use, `MPI_Type_create_struct()`,

 ```c